niklasb/dryscrape/README.md

     # pip install dryscrape

-Note however that the library is Python 2.7 only as of yet.

 # Contact, Bugs, Contributions

-If you have any problems with this software, don't hesitate to open an
-issue on [Github](https://github.com/niklasb/dryscrape) or open a pull request or write a mail to **niklas baumstark at Gmail**.
+If you have any problems with this software, don't hesitate to open an issue on [Github](https://github.com/niklasb/dryscrape) or open a pull request or write a mail to **niklas baumstark at Gmail**.